nextstrain/nextclade/packages/datasets/README.md

     ./scripts/verify
     ```

     It may take up to 15 minutes for Cloudfront cache to propagate to all edge locations, but if the verification fails after 15 minutes, something went wrong.

+ 7. Verify that the new data appeared in the production deployment (https://clades.nextstrain.org) as well as reachable with the latest released version of Nextclade CLI (https://github.com/nextstrain/nextclade/releases).

- 7. You did a great job!
+ 8. You did a great job today!
 Take a break, come back in a few weeks, and add/update another dataset.
-Start from step (3).
+Start from step 3.